jonathanhogg/flitter/docs/canvas3d.md

 For finer-grained control over shading, there is an edge snapping algorithm that will take a smooth-shaded model, find sharp edges and split them into seams.
-This algorithm can be controlled with the following attributes:
+This algorithm can be controlled with the following attribute:

 `snap_edges=` `0`…`0.5`
 : This specifies the minimum edge angle (in *turns*) at which to snap.
 It